-In 2019, the human service transit agencies reported making more than 64,000 one-way trips during the last year to transport elders (60 years and older) and/or people who have a disability.
-That same group traveled approximately 531,967 in-service miles.
-The average rider's fare for the trip was \$0.14 primarily because few of the respondents reporting collected a fare or a donation of any kind.
-The average trip was 8.31 miles.
+The 5310 human service transit agencies reporting have made approximately 59,983 one-way trips during the last year to transport elders (60 years and older) and/or people who have a disability.
+That same group traveled approximately 578,248 in-service miles with the average trip at 9.64 miles.